ionic-team/capacitor-site/docs/plugins/android.md

 ---
 title: Capacitor Android Plugin Guide
+sidebar_label: Android Guide
 description: Capacitor Android Plugin Guide
 contributors:
   - mlynch
   - jcesarmobile
 ---

-# Capacitor Android Plugin Guide

 Building Capacitor plugins for Android involves writing Java or [Kotlin](https://developer.android.com/kotlin/overview) to interface with Android SDKs.

 ## Getting Started

-To get started, first generate a plugin as shown in the [Getting Started](/docs/plugins) section of the Plugin guide.
+To get started, first generate a plugin as shown in the [Getting Started](../plugins.md) section of the Plugin guide.

 Next, open `my-plugin/android/` in Android Studio.
 You then want to navigate to the `.java` file for your plugin, which changes depending on the Plugin ID and Plugin Class Name you used when creating the plugin.